blanpa/blanpa.github.io/_posts/2023-06-06-ML Ops ZoomCamp week-2-wandb.md

 ---
-title: Second Week of ML Ops ZoomCamp, wandb!
+title: Second Week of ML Ops ZoomCamp, wandb
 tags: [mlobs, zoomcamp, wandb]
 style: fill
 color: light
-description: Second Week of ML Ops ZoomCamp, wandb!
+description: Second Week of ML Ops ZoomCamp, wandb
 ---

 I had the amazing opportunity to attend the #MLOpsZoomCamp workshop on WandB, and it was an absolute game-changer! 🚀✨